Last updated for the 2020-2021 Academic Year

 ___ If you are not returning to the UW next year, please notify the main office of any address changes so W2 forms, etc., may be forwarded to you.

-___ Turn in any language instruction books that are the property of the Department.
+___ Turn in any books that are the property of the Department.

-___ All office and building keys should be returned (contact the Administrator if you need to retain your keys over the summer).
+___ All office keys should be returned (contact the Administrator if you need to retain your keys over the summer).

 ___ Your office space should be cleaned up by the third week of June (remove any postings on the walls, recycle old teaching materials, and documents that should be shredded can be sent to the main office).

 The first week of classes, provide your class with general information on emergency procedures.
 Be sure that you know how to report an emergency from the classroom being used.
 Make sure that persons with disabilities have the information they need.
 Take responsible charge of the classroom and follow emergency procedures.
 More information is available on this website: http://www.ehs.washington.edu/fsobuilding/index.shtm